A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 Consider David Park, a senior legal analyst at a mid-size litigation firm.
 His client — a former financial analyst at a regional investment firm — reported suspected insider trading through internal channels and was subsequently demoted, excluded from key meetings, and eventually terminated.

 The client's theory: the retaliation was coordinated at the management level within days of the complaint being filed.
-The evidence: 38,000 emails and an internal Slack archive spanning 18 months.
+The evidence: 38,000 emails and an internal Slack archive spanning 18 months, a massive body of textual evidence that traditional review methods struggle to analyze without advanced eDiscovery software.

 David's question to Overstand was simple: